Sponsorships Elephants

 Our godchild Kiasa for S.P.

-Kiasa, our baby, was born in April 2017.
+Kiasa was born in April 2017.
+We adopted her when she was still a baby.
 She was found with two bulls when she was about 6 months old and still dependent on her mother’s milk.
 No one knows what happened to her mom.
 Today she is lively and likes to spray mud on her visitors for fun.

 + More